ECU Graduate School - Admitted Student Checklist

 Prior to the beginning of your first term, you will be added to an online orientation course that you will be able to access from Blackboard (blackboard.ecu.edu).
 An email from the Graduate School will be sent to your ECU email account notifying you when the online course is available to you.
 Please note that this is not a credit-bearing course, you will not be charged tuition for it, and it will not appear on your transcript.

 East Carolina University’s Electronic Billing (eBill) system is the official means of generating tuition bills to enrolled students.
 ECU does not mail paper bills to students.
 Students will receive email notifications from firstname.lastname@example.org to their student email when a new billing statement is available online.
-Students can gain access to the eBill system through OneStop at http://onestop.ecu.edu/ and should choose the "TUITION STATEMENTS AND PAYMENTS" link on the "Tools" tab.
-If additional charges are incurred after an eBill statement has been generated, it is the student's responsibility to monitor their financial account through the eBill system to ensure that there are sufficient financial aid/resources and/or payment to cover all charges on account.
-A partial payment will not secure any of a student's class schedule.
-Important dates for late fees and schedule cancellations are on the University’s Academic Calendar (see below).
+Students can gain access to the eBill system through PiratePort at https://pirateport.ecu.edu.
+If additional charges are incurred after an eBill statement has been generated, it is the student's responsibility to monitor their financial account through the eBill system to ensure that there are sufficient financial aid resources and/or payment to cover all charges on the account.
+Important dates for late fees and schedule cancellations are on the University’s Academic Calendar.

 FAFSA and Financial Assistance

 We encourage you to complete the Free Application for Federal Student Aid (FAFSA) at http://www.ecu.edu/financial/.
-The FAFSA is used to determine eligibility for Federal Financial Aid and it is also useful to the program to determine eligibility for other forms of financial assistance such as a graduate assistantship or scholarship.
+The FAFSA is used to determine eligibility for Federal Financial Aid and it is also useful to the program to determine eligibility for other forms of financial assistance, such as a graduate assistantship or scholarship.
+Submitting a FAFSA does not require you to accept any type of financial assistance that is offered to you.
+The information from the FAFSA allows the Financial Aid Office to determine your eligibility for financial assistance.

-In order to remain in good academic standing, graduate students must maintain a minimum cumulative GPA of 3.0 once they have attempted* a total of 9 credit hours.
+Good Standing.
+In order to remain in good academic standing, graduate students must maintain a minimum cumulative GPA of 3.0 once they have completed a total of 9 credit hours.
 They must also maintain any additional or higher academic standards established by their program of study.
 Students who fail to meet these criteria will be placed on academic probation,during which time they will have an opportunity to correct their academic deficiencies.
-The probationary period will last for the term(s) in which the next nine credit hours are attempted*.
+The probationary period will last for the term(s) in which the next nine credit hours are attempted.
 If the students are unable to raise their GPA to 3.0 or greater, they are subject to dismissal from the program.
 Graduate students will not be allowed to continue in their program once it becomes mathematically impossible to achieve an overall cumulative GPA of 3.0 by the end of the remaining probationary period.
-A 3.0 GPA is required for graduation. *Total credit hours attempted is the sum of credit hours for all graduate courses in which a graduate student is enrolled as of the tenth day of each semester (the Official University Enrollment Report Date or "Census Date").
-Courses with a grade of "I" (incomplete) or dropped after census date are included in the calculation of credit hours attempted.
+A 3.0 GPA is required for graduation.